-Status Epilpeticus What is status epilepticus?
+Status Epilepticus What is status epilepticus?
 A seizure involves abnormal electrical activity in the brain affecting both the mind and the body.
 Many problems can cause you to have a seizure.
 These include high fever, brain infections, abnormal sodium or blood sugar levels, or head injuries.
 If you have epilepsy , you may have seizures repeatedly.
-A seizure that lasts at least 30 minutes is called status epilepticus, or a prolonged seizure .
-This is a medical emergency that may lead to permanent brain ...
+A seizure that lasts longer than 5 minutes, or having more than 1 seizure within a 5 minutes period, without returning to a normal level of consciousness bet...

 Sick Sinus Syndrome